gnulnx/dynamol/README.md

 *Next steps are to get Stick model rendering working.

-*The get surface and ribbon code working again.
+*Then get surface and ribbon code working again.

-*After that Energy minimization and Dynamics Code will be integrated.
+*After that Energy Minimization and Dynamics Code will be integrated.

 *After that perhaps the SEAL molecular dynamics alighment code...

+* And who knows maybe after that the molecular fingerprint code can be rebuild.

+* ...
+Any other ideas are welcome.

 Compile Notes (OSX):